Events Management Staff

 Libby’s research has been published in Legacies and Mega Events – Facts or Fairy Tales and has journal articles published at Event Management.
 Recently, Libby has won the 2019 Doctoral Competition for Conceptual Articles award from AMS Review for her work on social media as a distraction during live events.

-Shauna is a Lecturer on the BA (Hons) Event, Venue and Experience Management programme at Birmingham City University.
+Shauna is a Lecturer on the BA (Hons) Events Management programme at Birmingham City University.

 She has previous teaching experience in Event Management at Coventry University where she is currently at the end of her PhD in the area of Parasport Event Legacy.